1928 Fairfield murders: Victims

 Nine victims died at the scene, a tenth died the same day at a hospital while the eleventh victim died five days later.
-Four of the dead, including Wong Gee, were members of the Hong San tong, although other sources names it the more well-known Bing Kong Tong; the same article claims Leung Ying, a former Hop Sing Tong member, was also part of the organisation, despite the Hop Sing Tong and Bing Kong Tong being rivals at the time.
+Four of the dead, including Wong Gee, were members of the Bing Kong Tong, though it has also been named as the Hong San tong.
 One source connects victims Low Shek Way (named as Low Chuck Way) and Wa Wey (named as Jim Low) as father and son.
+Jim Low was described as either a new farmhand or the superintendent of the James Marshall ranch, having only been at the Bryan ranch on visit.
+Besides Nellie Wong, all of the injured were treated at the scene and required no hospitalization.
 One of the injured workers was identified as Gee Fop.

 The names and ages of the deceased, particularly those of the four laborers, were reported inconsistently across the press.
-The workers were also named as Chaim Im, Wong Foon, Jim Low, and Low Chuck Way, or Phan Gyim, Young Moon, Wah Toy, and Way Wing, or Chew Yue, Yong Fong, Won Win Fong, and Low Check.
+The workers were also named as Chan Yim, Yung Foon, Wa Wey, and Low Chuck, Chaim Im, Wong Foon, Jim Low, and Low Chuck Way, or Phan Gyim, Young Moon, Wah Toy, and Way Wing, or Chew Yue, Yong Fong, Won Win Fong, and Low Check.
+Reports after the manhunt consistently identify them as Low Quen Yee, Young Gum Foon, Low Way Wey, and Low Fong.

+Wong Gee's name was first widely misreported as Wong Tong, his nephew, who had temporarily held the lease while his uncle spent time back in China a few years earlier.
+Early reports also claim that the Wong residence was attacked first, that Nellie Wong had leapt out of a window before being shot in the back as she fled, and that Wong Hueng was the final person to be killed at the scene.